TheFisher1/3d-tetris/README.md

-# example-repo
+# 3D TETRIS
-A simple project for 3d tetris in rust
+A simplistic 3d tetris written in rust leveraging the capabilities of Bevy 0.15